DvorakDwarf/Infinite-Storage-Glitch/README.md

 3. Run the executable
 4. Enjoy

-The binary is not an exe file, it will not work on windows, try following the first method instead.\
+Note that the binary **is not an exe file**, it will not work on windows, try following the first method instead.\
 I might add an .exe if this somehow gets popular

 How to use
 -------------
-1. Zip all the files you will be uploading
+1. Archive to zip all the files you will be uploading
 2. Run the executable
 3. Use the embed option on the archive (**THE VIDEO WILL BE SEVERAL TIMES LARGER THAN THE FILE**, 4x in case of optimal compression resistance preset)
 4. Upload the video to your YouTube channel.
 You probably want to keep it up as unlisted